rin2021/Computer-Science-101-/Src/Computer-Science-101.md

 **Note:**
 * Keep in mind that this course uses **JavaScript** for exercises.

-# How Code works in Computer?
+# Code Writing: Why Code and how does it work in Computer?

 Humans need a language to communicate with machines.
 This is what computer programming languages are for - to tell the computer what to do.
 There are numerous language - JavaScript, Python, C++, PHP, etc.
 Using code or programming language, you write algorithms which are basically commands for the machine to perform.
 Algorithm sets the rules and steps for the machine to perform a particular task.